ben-web/NC-News-Back-End/README.md

 npm run dev
 ```

-If successful, you'll see this message:
+If successful, you will see this message:

 ```bash
 Express server listening on - http://localhost:3000
 Connected to mongodb://localhost:27017/northcoders_news
 ```

-You may now access the application at [http://localhost:3000](http://localhost:3000)
+You may now access the application at [http://localhost:3000](http://localhost:3000).

 ### View endpoints

-A HTML summary of API endpoints is displayed at [http://localhost:3000/api](http://localhost:3000/api)
+A HTML summary of API endpoints is displayed at [http://localhost:3000/api](http://localhost:3000/api).

 As an example, make a GET request to [http://localhost:3000/api/articles](http://localhost:3000/api/articles).
-You may do this in your browser or by using an API Development Environment such as [Postman](https://www.getpostman.com/)
+You may do this in your browser or by using an API Development Environment such as [Postman](https://www.getpostman.com/).

 The _/api/articles_ endpoint will return a JSON array of article objects: